luxor451/Project-TCS1/project-2324-rust-std/README.md

+Before all, run the "cargo doc" command to generate the doc for this project

 This project since it is in Rust does not respect completly the struture given in the subject To use prim's algorithme, you should use the main i.e. run "cargo run --bin projet -- filename" This will display in the terminal the maze generated with prim_naive